NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Papers/Attention Is All You Need.md

 For the output embedding though we use a **Masked Multi-Head Attention**, as to remove the look ahead bias from the output.
 As we need to prevent the model from seeing that so the masked multi-head attention layer prevents that.

+### Positional Encoding
+These words are then fed into a positional encoding.
+This encoding

 ### How the Model "Learns" and Uses These Multi-Head Attention Layers

 Direct copy from the paper